edelveart/edelveart.github.io/src/content/blog/post2.md

 I have thought of building generators as a form of navigation.
 It is not just about producing sequences, but about following a winding path through ideas, like a symbolic river.

-Although implementations may appear rigid for the sake of efficiency, as I mentioned in the [previous post](https://edelveart.github.io/blog/my-journey-with-figurate-numbers/), I also included book-style versions.
+Although implementations may appear rigid for the sake of efficiency, as I mentioned in the
+ <a href="https://edelveart.github.io/blog/my-journey-with-figurate-numbers/" target="_blank" rel="noopener noreferrer">previous post</a>, I also included book-style versions.
 That choice made me reflect on the possibility of creating broader, more elegant functions.

 ```py
 def k_dimensional_hypertetrahedron_from_book(k: int) -> Generator[int]: